GEOM4009/W25_Ice_OnOff/README.md

 # Automated Ice On/Off monitoring
 ---

 This tool is designed to automate the detection of ice on/off dates for waterbodies in the Ottawa River Watershed.
-Ice on refers to the state of total ice coverage, while ice off indicates open, ice free waters.
+Ice on refers to the state of total ice coverage, while ice off indicates open, ice-free waters.
 Using Google Earth Engine, these tools leverage both Landsat 9 and Sentinel-1 data to estimate ice coverage within a user-defined waterbody and date range.
 The Landsat-based workflow uses a Normalized Difference Snow Index (NDSI) to detect ice, while the Sentinel-1 workflow applies speckle filtering and a dynamic threshold to extract ice cover from radar backscatter.

 ---